Trustworthy-AI-UU-NKI/DIMAF/src/README.md

 # Instructions on running DIMAF
 ## 1. Data preprocessing
 First , prepare the data such that DIMAF can use it.
 Please see the [README](data/README.md) in the `data `folder for detailed instructions on how to download, preprocesss and structure the data.
-Currently it supports the 4 [TCGA](https://portal.gdc.cancer.gov) data cohorts used in the paper, i.e., BRCA, BLCA, LUAD and KIRC.
-However, it can easily be adapted to other cohorts.
+Currently, it supports the 4 [TCGA](https://portal.gdc.cancer.gov) data cohorts used in the paper, i.e., BRCA, BLCA, LUAD and KIRC.
+However, it can easily be adapted to other cohorts also.

 ## 2. Constructing initial histology prototypes